Agency DM Automation: 10+ Client Operations

 Should I charge clients per DM sent or flat monthly rate?

 Flat monthly rate ($99-299/month) is more predictable for both you and client.
 Per-DM pricing creates billing complexity and clients hesitate to use automation fully.
-Position as “unlimited DMs up to Instagram’s 10K/month platform limit.”
+Position as “unlimited DMs up to your tool’s monthly plan limit.”

 How long does client onboarding take with proper systems?